HelenGlover/Digital-Garden/_notes/What is in a Name.md

 > In doing the act of ‘writing the self’ there is meaning to be found because the researcher can focus on looking at the subject through an ethnographic lens while simultaneously paying attention to the vulnerable self and everything that falls in between these two.

 > In my opinion, it adds a layer of nuance and understanding to the subject of study, because the researcher is encouraged to tap into the self, something that is not necessarily the case or even possible in studies that have only external participants.
-Since the act of researching through auto-ethnography is an embodied process, it allows the researcher to not only pass on knowledge, but also pass on the experience of introspection, the conflicts, and the journey of arriving at that knowledge.
+Since the act of researching through auto-ethnography is an embodied process, it allows the researcher to not only pass on knowledge but also pass on the experience of introspection, the conflicts, and the journey of arriving at that knowledge.

 <!-- ## Creating Structure in Independent Research

 I value structure, and the ambiguity of independent research can be challenging.
 To address this, I intentionally create frameworks to guide my work.
 I learn in public as a way to share my research.
 Constantly learning.
 DC has many amazing things to offer, but if someone were to ask what my favorite thing about the city is, it would be the access to free knowledge.
 Many university events are open to the public, and things I learn from those events and talking to people directly feed directly into my research. -->

 ## Outcomes
-With independent research, while the final product often isn’t clear at the start; it emerges through the process of learning.
+With independent research, while the final product often isn’t clear at the start, it emerges through the process of learning.
 I delve into the "outcomes" more [here](https://helengarden.netlify.app/questions-worth-getting-lost-in).